Loading…

 When bonding stone, brick, tile, or masonry to concrete, Adiseal is the ideal adhesive for both indoor and outdoor use.
 Proper surface preparation is crucial for a strong and durable bond.

 Thoroughly brush off any dust before applying the adhesive.
-Priming the stone, brick, or masonry surface is usually unnecessary with Adiseal as long as the surfaces are clean.
+Priming the stone, brick, or masonry surface is unnecessary with Adiseal as long as the surfaces are clean.

 For bonding, ensure both surfaces are completely clean, especially from loose bits and dust.
 Apply the adhesive to one surface and firmly press the item onto the concrete.
 If sliding occurs, temporary supports may be needed.